Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Canopy features

 The internet can be a bad place for kids, so parental control software like Canopy helps moderate what your child is exposed to via their devices.
-Certain features are more important than others based on your needs, but we tend to think the following are the most important:
+Certain features are more important than others based on your needs, but we believe the following are the most important:

 • Content monitoring